madrilene/eleventy-excellent/src/posts/daily/throwback-thursday-for-2024-11-21.md

 ---
 title: "🔙 Throwback Thursday for 2024-11-21"
+permalink: "/archive/throwback-thursday-for-2024-11-21/"
-description: "Reflecting on my top LinkedIn post and recent M&A buzz between Dazz and Wiz."
+description: "Reflecting on my top LinkedIn post and recent M&amp;A buzz between Dazz and Wiz."
 date: 2024-11-22 01:26:52.897992+00:00
 ---